Freelance designers and other creative business owners only have so many hours in the day, yet we expect ourselves to complete so many tasks.

 Do you find yourself giving your clients the same instructions all the time?

 - How to provide you with helpful feedback

 - What files to hand over before the project starts

 - How to use your project management system

 I was always sending my clients PDFs that included these instructions, or manually writing it out for each new client, so I added these instructions as documents in my Asana template.
 I never have to write them out again!
 I just duplicate the project template for each new client, and the Client Instructions are ready and waiting in there.

 13. Client support

 Do your clients email you lots of questions after you've finished working with them?
 I'm sure you're happy to help them, but does it take up a lot of your time?
-To stop receiving so many questions, create a client area on your website.
+To stop receiving so many questions, create a client portal (or page) on your website.